 Grants Arts Activation Fund

-U.S. Regional Deadline: June 20, 2019 – The Arts Activation Fund (AAF) supports neighborhood driven cultural cooperation to produce temporary public programs such as festivals, art walks, vinyl murals, or innovative pop-up events, which use the arts to activate uninviting streets and sidewalks.
+U.S. Regional Deadline: April 16, May 21, June 18, 2020 – The Arts Activation Fund helps launch and grow temporary “public-art” projects such as festivals, art walks, vinyl murals, or innovative pop-up events, which use the arts to activate uninviting streets and sidewalks in Los Angeles.

-Grants of $7500 – $12,000 are available for projects located in the City of Los Angeles that can take place within 2-3 months of the proposal date.
+Grants of $7,500 – $12,000 are available for projects located on specific street corridors or intersections in the City of Los Angeles* that can take place within 2-3 months of the proposal date.
 Applications are accepted and reviewed monthly from November through June.

 The four goals of the AAF are to: